Sesame Street characters: Elmo

-One Muppet monster who became a household name in the show's recent history is Elmo, a small, red monster with a falsetto voice, representing the 3-year-old child, and usually referring to himself from a third person perspective.
+One Muppet monster who became a household name and main icon in the show's recent history is Elmo, a small, red monster with a falsetto voice, representing the 3-year-old child, and usually referring to himself from a third person perspective.
 Elmo became what his eventual performer, Kevin Clash, considered a "phenomenon" after Clash took over the role in 1984, and his popularity ultimately grew to the point where he became what writer Michael Davis called "the embodiment" of Sesame Street.
 Typically, he is portrayed as friendly and cheerful, he has a distinctive giggling laughter, and every so often he falls over backwards to amuse viewers, such as in the 2002 video, Elmo Visits the Firehouse (except that Maria caught him on that occasion).
 In 1998, the Muppet got his own segment occupying the last 15 minutes of the show, "Elmo's World", in which he explored child-centered topics from two worlds of live action and computer animation, which looked like "a child's squiggly crayon drawing come to life".
 "Elmo's World" continued until 2012, when it was alternated by another segment starring the character, "Elmo the Musical".
 Later, "Elmo's World" returned in 2017, with a new revamped version.
+Elmo is one of the main protagonists along with Abby Cadabby, Cookie Monster and Grover.
+He has two pets: a fish named Dorothy and his puppy Tango.